God Has Replaced Our Moshab With His Mishkan

 Yesterday I shared a bit with you about the Hebrew meaning of the word “dwelling” in this text.
 “Mishkan” is the word used and it means: a dwelling place, tabernacle, and resting place.
 Oh praise God that He is all of these things to us right now.
 He Himself is our dwelling place, our tabernacle, and our resting place.
 Bless His name!

-Just four verses before this great text and promise of God dwelling with us, in verse 23, God said, “I will deliver them from all their dwelling places in which they have sinned, and will cleanse them.
-The Hebrew word for “dwelling” in verse 23 is different from the wonderful “dwelling” we are promised in verse 27.
+Just four verses before this great text and promise of God’s dwelling with us, in verse 23, God said, “I will deliver them from all their dwelling places in which they have sinned, and will cleanse them.
+The Hebrew word for “dwelling” in this verse is different from the wonderful “dwelling” we are promised in verse 37.
 “Moshab” is the word used in verse 23 and it simply means: seat, dwelling place.